Gambia Food Guide

 Thieboudienne (Chebu Jen)

-While originally from Senegal, Thieboudienne is also popular in Gambia.
-This flavorful fish and rice dish is cooked with a variety of vegetables and spices, including onions, tomatoes, carrots, and parsley.
-The fish is stuffed with a spicy herb paste and then cooked with the rice and vegetables, creating a rich and aromatic dish.
-Thieboudienne is often considered a special occasion meal but can be found in some local restaurants.
+Senegalese by origin but popular in Gambia, this fish and rice dish is cooked with onions, tomatoes, carrots, parsley, and other vegetables.
+The fish is stuffed with a spicy herb paste and simmered with the rice until rich and aromatic.
+It's usually a special-occasion meal, though some local restaurants keep it on the menu.

 Allergens: